frockenstein/flog/content/music.md

 <a id="MetAGirl" href="http://s3.amazonaws.com/frockenstein-mp3/MetAGirl.mp3" title="Listen to Met A Girl by Jason Finneyfrock">Met A Girl</a>
 <div class="song-meta">
-	Like <a href="#WaitingForYou-notes">Waiting for You</a>, this started out as a mic test for some new gear.
+	Like <a href="#WaitingForYou">Waiting for You</a>, this started out as a mic test for some new gear.
 I decided to keep rolling and drop whatever other acoustic stuff I had in the house.
 Phil Kelly got a big ol' double bass recently, so that was the missing puzzle piece.
 </div>

 <a href="http://s3.amazonaws.com/frockenstein-mp3/FadingFast.mp3" title="Listen to Fading Fast by Jason Finneyfrock">Fading Fast</a>